-Acid reflux drug may cause heart diseaseJuly 11th, 2013 in Cardiology /
+Acid reflux drug may cause heart diseaseJuly 11, 2013 in Medicine & Health / Cardiology

 (Medical Xpress)—Drugs that help millions of people cope with acid reflux may also cause cardiovascular disease, report scientists from Houston Methodist Hospital and two other institutions in an upcoming issue of Circulation.
 It is the first time researchers have shown how proton pump inhibitors, or PPIs, might cause cardiovascular problems.